TheBombSquad/GxUtils/README.md

 GX Model Viewer supports command line usage.
 It isn't as feature complete as the UI, but it has what most people need.

 The command line can be used with just command line flags or in interactive mode.
-Interative mode is activated with the -interactive flag and cause commands to be read from standard input.
+Interactive mode is activated with the -interactive flag and cause commands to be read from standard input.
 It reads one line of input at a time and tries to split it into commands/arguments.
 Then operates on them just like command line flags.
 This means multiple commands can be in one line of input.

-The only command difference in flags between non-interactive andmode  interactive mode is that the -interactive flag is not available in interactive mode and the -quit flag is not available in non-interactive mode.
+The only command difference in flags between non-interactive and interactive mode is that the -interactive flag is not available in interactive mode and the -quit flag is not available in non-interactive mode.

 ### Usage: